mopano/hibernate-json-type/README.md

     ./gradlew clean build

-If your default JDK is 8 or 9 and you wish to avoid the warnings and compile with 7, you can run it with `-PJAVA7_HOME=/path/to/jdk7`.

 If you want to build without running the tests, use `assemble` instead of `build`.

 To make the final jar available for your Maven or compatible project type